-The following Constitution of the Indian Institute of Technology – Alumni Association UK, a charitable unincorporated association, was adopted originally on the 10th August 2008, revised on 4th July 2011 and further revised on 24th January 2021.
+The following Constitution of the Indian Institute of Technology – Alumni Association UK, a charitable unincorporated association, was adopted originally on the 10th August 2008, revised on 4th July 2011 revised on 24th January 2021 and further revised on 8th October 2022.

 1. Adoption of the Constitution: